intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 registers and can be attested later, the CPUID bits that are configured using this structure can be considered trusted.

-The table below lists the CPUID leaves that can be supplied by the untrusted Host/VMM:
+The table below lists the CPUID leaves that result in a #VE inserted by the TDX module.

 .. list-table:: CPUID leaves
    :widths: 15 20 40